dhowe/ritajs-v2/README.md

 ```
 Jane was from [$place=(New York | Berlin | Shanghai)]. $place is cold and wet.
-     ->  Jane was from Berlin.
-Berlin is cold and wet.
+     ->  "Jane was from Berlin.
+Berlin is cold and wet."

 $place=(New York | Berlin | Shanghai)
 $place is cold and wet in winter.
-     ->  Berlin is cold and wet in the winter.
+     ->  "Berlin is cold and wet in the winter."

 In [$place=(New York | Berlin | Shanghai)] it is cold and wet in winter.
-     ->  In Berlin it is cold and wet in the winter.
+     ->  "In Berlin it is cold and wet in the winter."
 ```